 Charlie, a three-year-old beagle in Ennis, Co.
-Clare, became internet’s newest star this summer.
+Clare, became the internet’s newest star this summer.

 A video that shows the helpful pup bringing toys and household items to his owners’ five-month-old baby after accidentally making her cry has passed 14 million views on YouTube.

 Charlie’s owners, Julia Kolpakova and her partner Daniel Drzewiecki, bought Charlie from a Wicklow farmer three years ago.
 They noticed his special bond with their baby daughter, Laura Olivia, from early on, and began filming their canine companion as he helped them care for her – rocking her cradle back and forth, and even assisting Julia with diaper changing.

 “She smiles when she sees Charlie, we don’t know what she’s thinking but we know she likes him.
 From the beginning he was beside her all the time.
 Everyone could still play with her but he would protect her,” Kolpakova told Evoke.ie.

 Drzewiecki set up a YouTube channel for Charlie in January of last year, as he began training the smart beagle to complete tasks ranging from helpful (shutting cabinet doors) to amusing (bringing a can of beer and the TV remote straight to the couch).
 When their daughter was born, it became a way of sharing videos with family in Lithuania and to collecting footage for Laura Olivia to have when she’s older.